logicalperson0/alx-low_level_programming/0x01-variables_if_else_while/README.md

 3 The file 3-print_alphabets.c a program that prints the alphabet in lowercase, and then in uppercase

 4 The file 4-print_alphabt program that prints the alphabet in lowercase,Prints all the letters except q and e

+5 The file 5-print_numbers program that prints all single digit numbers of base 10 starting from 0